Notifiarr/notifiarr/README.md

 notifiarr ALL=(root) NOPASSWD:/usr/sbin/MegaCli64 -LDInfo -Lall -aALL
 ```

+These paths may not be the same on all systems.
+Adjust the username for macOS.

 #### Snapshot Packages

 - **Windows**:  `smartmontools` - get it here <https://sourceforge.net/projects/smartmontools/>
+- **macOS**:    `brew install smartmontools`
 - **Linux**:
     - Debian/Ubuntu: `apt install smartmontools`
     - RedHat/CentOS: `yum install smartmontools`